 Gdansk is a place where history happens.
 The first shots of the Second World War were fired there on 1 September 1939, and a strike by its shipyard workers in 1980 set off events that brought the Cold War to an end.
 The mayor’s just been murdered, and at a time when Eastern Europe is looking fraught again, that feels like a true tragedy: not just sad, but ominous.
 I visited the seaport just over a year ago, and thought it might be worth posting a link to a short piece that I wrote then for the London Review of Books.
-It wasn’t exactly complimentary about where Poland’s headed, but I loved Gdansk itself – and the town’s vitality and vibrancy was a tribute even then to its principled liberal mayor.
+It wasn’t exactly complimentary about where Poland’s headed, but I loved Gdansk itself – and the town’s vibrancy was a tribute even then to its principled liberal mayor.
 In a country that’s got too many villains these days, Pawel Adamowicz was definitely one of the good guys.

 Four years on from my last post, I figured it was about time to say something again – but anyone who’s got used to the silence needn’t worry, because I’ll keep it brief.
 I haven’t been quiet for the last four years, just verbose elsewhere, and my various witterings are linked below.
 The subject that’s obsessed me most of late has been Brexit, and I’ve written six posts on its ramifications for the London Review of Books blog.
 The most recent is now, for better or worse, a counter-factual apocalyptic narrative, because its conclusion assumed that Donald Trump might not become president of the United States.
 In respect of the diatribe I wrote immediately after the referendum, ‘Bullxit’, I’m especially proud of my title.

 ‘Codependence Day’ (LRB blog, 19 October 2016).